( WALL OF THANKS )

 The JOMO Movement is fuelled by generous humans who believe in the importance of putting people first in a digital age.

-The founders below stepped up early and are immortalized on the wall of thanks.
+The founding patrons below stepped up early and are immortalized on the wall of thanks.
 Want to join them and get JOMO swag, behind-the-scenes perks and joyful snail mail?

 leah + Dr. nathan lim